belfastkeyboard/CHeap/README.md

 - C++ implementation of Priority Queue uses a binary heap which is faster than the current array/qsort implementation
 - attempt to re-write create macro to accept hash table without having to write 'sizeof'
 - separate linked list pages into array(node) + array(data) for even faster iteration?
 - all the sequential containers have code duplication in the struct that could be reduced to the base.h file
+- consider creating spans on the stack instead